Samokat

-Samokat is a Russian dark store rapid delivery service for food and household goods.
+Samokat ("kick scooter") is a Russian dark store rapid delivery service for food and household goods.
 Founded in 2017, it was the first dark store operator in the country.
 By 2022, Samokat owned around 1,100 dark stores in 49 cities and handled 35% of dark store deliveries Russia-wide.

 History

-Samokat was founded by former Yota and the Russian Post executive Rodion Shishkov and Magnit deputy CEO Slava Bocharov.
-The business partners were introduced in the early 2010s by Ilya Oskolkov-Tsentsiper and cooperated on the digital transformation of the Russian Post.
+Samokat was founded by former Yota and Russian Post executive, Rodion Shishkov, and Magnit deputy CEO, Slava Bocharov.
+The two business partners were introduced in the early 2010s by Ilya Oskolkov-Tsentsiper and cooperated on the digital transformation of the Russian Post.
 They first used the dark store delivery model in the 2017 project Smart.Space that improved service convenience in business centers and housing estates and offered a 15-minute delivery of a limited variety of food and household goods through its app storefront Magazinchik (a small shop).
-In late 2017, Magazinchik was split into a separate app (it will be renamed to Samokat in April 2019), which became the first specialized rapid delivery service in Russia.
+In late 2017, Magazinchik was split into a separate app (and renamed 'Samokat' in April 2019), which became the first specialized rapid delivery service in Russia.

 With USD 2.5 million in funding from founders and private investors, by the end of 2018, the company grew to 5 dark stores in Saint Petersburg, which handled 8,000 deliveries monthly.
 In June 2019, Samokat received a USD 10 million investment from PIK Group's investment branch PIK Investments, which allowed the company to start operations in Moscow and open 70 more dark stores.
 By the end of 2019, Samokat made over 100,000 deliveries each week.
 The rapid delivery market skyrocketed during the COVID-19 pandemic: by May 2020, Samokat reached 1 million monthly deliveries, outplacing other delivery apps and traditional retailers offering delivery services.
 Meanwhile, in April 2020, a joint venture of Mail.ru Group and Sberbank acquired a 75.6% share in Samokat.
 Through 2020 to 2022, the company expanded operations to 39 cities and opened up to 1000 dark stores.